 Rio Chama Wild and Scenic River

-The Rio Chama is 120 miles long, making it the third largest tributary of the Rio Grande.
+The Rio Chama is 120 miles long, the third largest tributary of the Rio Grande.
 Beginning in the southern San Juan Mountains of south-central Colorado, it joins the Rio Grande near Espanola, New Mexico.
 In 1978, Congress recognized the canyons as a special place of beauty and ecological importance by designating the river as a State Scenic and Pastoral River and portions of the Santa Fe National Forest as the Chama Canyons Wilderness Area.
 Thirty-one miles of the river were protected as a Federal Wild and Scenic River in 1988.
 The Bureau of Land Management's (BLM) primary objective is to ensure that wilderness resources and experience are protected.

 The 22 miles of the river from Cooper’s El Vado Ranch to Chavez Canyon flows through a BLM Wilderness Study Area and the designated Chama Canyons Wilderness Area.
 This ‘wilderness section’ contains Class II-III rapids.
 A Permit through recreation.gov is required between El Vado Ranch and Chavez Canyon from April 15 to September 15.
 Between September 16 and April 14, boaters must self permit on-site prior to launching.
 All private launches outside of the permit season are required to follow all regulations.